SandKrish/SandKrish/README.md

 ---
 <div align="left">
+### :woman_technologist:
-### :woman_technologist: About Me : I am working as a Data Quality Engineering Manager
+- :About Me : I am working as a Data Quality Engineering Manager

-- :telescope: My main role includes ensuring high data quality using python scripts.
+- :telescope: My main job responsibility is to ensure data are of high quality using python scripts.

 - :seedling: Writes in Medium about Data Quality, Data Science, Machine Learning and Deep Learning.